netdata/netdata/README.md

 ### :cloud: Do I have to subscribe to Netdata Cloud?

-No. But we hope you will find it useful.
+Subscribing to Netdata Cloud is optional but many users find it enhances their experience with Netdata.

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>